-I’m simply here living my life.
+I’m merely here living my life.
 What I wear, what I do, the places I go, the people I love and what I cook (sometimes, I’m all about the good photo, you’re never going to see my beef stew on here, it’s just not pretty enough).
-This is a personal blog, which by definition is personal and prone to being all about me.
+Suger Coat It is a personal blog, which, by definition, is personal and prone to being all about me.

 As part of that, I’m sharing with other women on the internet my view on things.
-My aim is to encourage all women (and men if they’re interested in such things) to live full, happy, exciting lives starting right now.
-Not ten years from now and certainly not 10kg from now.
-Now.
+I aim to encourage all women (and men if they’re interested in such things) to live full, happy, exciting lives starting right now.
+Not ten years from now and absolutely not 10kg from now.
+Right now.

 If that is glorifying obesity because I, a fat person, encouraged you to do that, bloody hell, I’ve been doing that this whole time.
 I probably owe someone an apology.
 Here I am, glorifying obesity all over the place.
 I was thinking I was a human doing things and forgot that you see me only as a fat woman who shouldn’t be happy or visible or considered remotely cool.

 Thank you for reminding me that my value is my body.
-My worthiness is found in my ability to attract a man.
-That my value doesn’t come from the life experiences I’ve earned or the skills I’ve honed but in the size of my waist, my ass or my boobs.
+My worthiness is defined by my ability to attract a man.
+That my value doesn’t come from my life experiences or the skills I’ve honed, but in the size of my waist, my ass or boobs.
 Here’s the thing, you might believe that, but I don’t.

 I find my value in my dedication to family and friends, in being kind, my ability to love, and always trying my best.
-It’s in my quick mind, the way I form a sentence and share an idea.
-My ability to question and learn.
-It’s not in my body, it never was.
-Sorry mate, you’re wrong again.
+It’s in my quick mind, the way I form a sentence and share an idea; my ability to question and learn.
+It’s not in my body, and it never was.
+Sorry, mate, you’re wrong again.

-I know the value I bring and if a part of that is questioning societies ideas of the value or worthiness of fat people, then great.
-But in the end, all I am doing here is living visibly.
+I know the value I bring and if a part of that is questioning the widely held ideas of the worthiness of fat people, then great.
+In the end, all I am doing here is living visibly.
 If for some reason that challenges your idea that thin is the only way to be happy, fulfilled and whole, then mission accomplished.